The Center for WorkLife Law is not currently hiring for any full-time positions.

-The Center for WorkLife Law, housed at the University of California, Hastings College of the Law, is hiring two summer law fellows, the Rebecca Pontikes Law Fellow and the Sarah Spriesch Law Fellow.
+The Center for WorkLife Law, housed at the University of California, Hastings College of the Law, is hiring two law fellows for the Center’s summer internship program.

-The Center is a nonprofit advocacy and research organization that seeks to advance gender and racial equality in the workplace and in education.
-The Center has been a pioneer in the field of Family Responsibilities Discrimination (FRD), a form of employment discrimination against workers based on their family caregiving responsibilities.
-The 2019 summer legal fellowship with WorkLife Law is particularly well-suited for students with an interest in employment law, workers’ rights, and/or gender equity.
+The Center for WorkLife Law is a nonprofit advocacy and research organization that seeks to advance gender and racial equality in the workplace and in education.
+The Center has been a pioneer in the field of Family Responsibilities Discrimination (FRD), a form of employment discrimination against workers based on their family caregiver status.
+The 2020 legal fellowship with WorkLife Law is particularly well-suited for students with an interest in employment law, education law, workers’ rights, and/or gender equity.

 Our current initiatives include legal and policy advocacy to promote the rights of pregnant and breastfeeding employees; the Pregnant Scholar resource center on pregnancy and parenting in higher education; research on how gender bias differs by race and class; social science research on interrupting bias in the legal profession, STEM, and other industries; and programs and best practices for advancing women leaders.

-To apply, please submit a cover letter, resume, writing sample, and (unofficial or official) law school transcript to Jessica Lee at email@example.com.
-The Center will begin reviewing applications by January 18, and the deadline for submission is February 1, 2019.
+To apply, please submit a cover letter, resume, writing sample, and (unofficial or official) law school transcript here.
+The Center will begin reviewing applications by October 15, 2019.

 The Center for WorkLife Law is an equal opportunity employer.
 We encourage applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, or veteran status.